pushingice/scavenger-hunt/.clue-templates/clue03.md

 #### `/etc` ####

-This directory is named after the latin *et cetera* but is usally pronounced "et C".
-There are many text (and some binarry) files here that are used to configure the system.
+This directory is named after the latin *et cetera* but is usally pronounced "et see".
+There are many text (and some binary) files here that are used to configure the system.
 Humans and computers can both read these files to find out how to configure the system.